sakshimohanani/PeacePulse/README.md

 ## Contact Us

 Have questions or feedback?
 We'd love to hear from you!
-Reach out to us at [contact@peacepulse.com](mailto:contact@peacepulse.com).
+Reach out to us at(sakshi.mohanani@cumminscollege.in).